Frobenius morphisms and stability conditions: Numerical stability conditions

-$\EGp(\D(\qq),\gq)$ is shown in Figure~\ref{fig:1}, where we denote each heart by a complete set of simples and $?^1=?[1]$.
-Note that the F-stable ones are underlined.
+$\EG_3(\D(\qq),\gq)$ is shown in Figure~\ref{fig:1}, where we denote each heart by a complete set of simples.
+Note that the $F$-stable ones are underlined.

-Let $\h$ be a non-F-stable heart in Figure~\ref{fig:1} and we claim that all stability conditions in $\cub(\h)$ are not numerical.
+Let $\h$ be a non-$F$-stable heart in Figure~\ref{fig:1}.
+We claim that all the stability conditions in $\cub(\h)$ are not numerical.
 To see this, take the top heart in Figure~\ref{fig:1} for example.
 Then $Z(T_1)$ and $Z(T_3[1])$ are in the same upper half plane $H$ as in \eqref{eq:H}.
 Thus $Z(T_1)=Z(T_3)$ never holds, which implies the claim.
+The other cases are similar.

-Let $\h$ be an F-stable heart in Figure~\ref{fig:1}.
-Then if a stability condition with heart $\h$ is numerical if and only if it is F-stable, i.e.
+To sum up, for an $F$-stable heart $\h$ in Figure~\ref{fig:1}, a stability condition with heart $\h$ is numerical if and only if it is $F$-stable, i.e.

 Therefore, we have